michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.3.9 =
+- Fixed an issue that templates could not be automatically detected when the user moves the site or changes the plugin directory name.
 - Fixed a PHP warning occurred in the background: call_user_func_array() function.call-user-func-array: First argument is expected to be a valid callback, 'FetchTweets_oEmbed::_strip_newlines' was given in ...plugin.php on line 214.

 = 2.3.8 - 10/16/2014 =